leeonsoft/zerver/README.md

 # Zerver
-__Zerver__ is a high-performance, simple but powerful, restful api framework for [golang](http://golang.org).
+__Zerver__ is a simple but powerful, restful api framework for [golang](http://golang.org).

-It's mainly designed for restful api service, but you can also use it as a web framework.
+It's mainly designed for restful api service, without session, template, cookie support, etc..
+But you can still use it as a web framework by easily hack it.
 Documentation can be found at [godoc.org](godoc.org/github.com/cosiner/zerver)

 ### API Reference
 Each file contains a component, all api about this component is defined there.